darkmatter2222/EVE-Online-Bot/README.md

 #  WIP
 ![alt text](https://github.com/darkmatter2222/EVE-Online-Bot/blob/main/Images/banner.png)

+## UPDATE - 2/16/23
+A complete end to end automated mining run is finished and working.
+Many Many quarks to work out.

 ## Objective
 Build a Bot for Eve Online that has only one input and one control mechanism, graphical screen scraping and mouse movements respectively.